emilyrose/heart-github-contributions/README.md

 ## Monday, March 31 2014
 So far so good.
 Maybe I can do this after all.
 A labor of love is worth the effort.

+## Friday, April 4 2014
+I'm still here.
+April is off to a rough start, but I will see this through.